deepmodeling/deepmd-kit/doc/inference/python.md

 The native neighbor list algorithm of the DeePMD-kit is in $O(N^2)$ complexity ($N$ is the number of atoms).
 While this is not a problem for small systems that quantum methods can afford, the large systems for molecular dynamics have slow performance.
-In this case, one may pass an external neighbor list that has lower complexity to {class}`DeepPot <deepmd_utils.infer.DeepPot>`, once it is compatible with {class}`ase.neighborlist.NewPrimitiveNeighborList`.
+In this case, one may pass an external neighbor list that has lower complexity to {class}`DeepPot <deepmd.infer.DeepPot>`, once it is compatible with {class}`ase.neighborlist.NewPrimitiveNeighborList`.

 ```py
 import ase.neighborlist